-4 Billable Contact Hours Prerequisite: MATH 159 or MATH 164 or qualifying score on ACT or COMPASS test
+Prerequisite: MATH 159 or MATH 164 or qualifying score on ACT or COMPASS tests

 An introductory course in the study of single variable calculus covering both differentiation and integration.
 The types of functions covered include algebraic and transcendental.
 The purpose of the course is to study analysis of single variable functions primarily through differentiation and integration.